 In conclusion the enablers and challenges highlighted above provide insight into the experience of accessing service provision, and the factors that interplay during this time.
 Enablers included initial engagement, interagency collaboration, low cost of service and readiness for change.
 Challenges included requirement to be registered as homeless, accessing information, framing of messaging, yet this may also be impacted by the clients' own stage in the process, and readiness for change.
 Steps are being taken to address the perceived challenges in relation to communication of key information through Dublin Simon.
+The issue of the significant barrier of service provision for homeless people with pets, however, remains unresolved.

-An outline summary of client characteristics is provided below for additional context.
+n outline summary of client characteristics is provided below for additional context.